TrilonIO/aspnetcore-angular-universal/README.md

 [11/29] Fully operational, some improvements & new functionality to come, keep an eye out for the latest updates!

+> NOTE: Angular Universal is currently moving to Angular Core (https://github.com/angular/angular/issues/13822), we will need to wait for that and angular v4 to finish certain aspects (aot for example)

 ---

 # Table of Contents